stanislavb/en.coven.nu/about/index.md

 It’s about cool powers; the witches that wield them, and the people trying to kill them for it.

-This LARP will be a chance to indulge in classic high school tropes, to make friends, be betrayed, fall in love and maybe even accidentally kill someone.
-Then desperately try to resurrect them before the Supreme Witch finds out…or simply cover your tracks.
+This LARP will be a chance to indulge in classic high school tropes, to make friends, be betrayed, fall in love and maybe even accidentally kill someone, then desperately try to resurrect them before the Supreme Witch finds out... or simply cover your tracks.

 The mood is tense.
-The future is unsure, and you have either way too little power or too much to be in control of your own destiny.
+The future is uncertain, and you have either way too little power or too much to be in control of your own destiny.
 You have to make friends.
 You have to trust.
 You have to help each other or you’ll most probably die soon, maybe sooner than you think.

 But first you have to work out where the biggest threat lies: outside your coven or within it?